 Gulf Cooperation Council (GCC)

-The EFTA States Iceland, Liechtenstein, Norway and Switzerland signed a free trade agreement with the Gulf Cooperation Council (GCC) in Hamar, Norway, on 22 June 2009.
+The Free Trade Agreement between the EFTA States and the Gulf Cooperation Council (GCC) was signed in Hamar, Norway, on 22 June 2009.
 The agreement entered into force on 1 July 2014.

 The main Agreement consists of a total of 93 Articles and 16 annexes covering the following issues: